 - explain the beverage offer’s contribution to an organisation’s gross profit margin

-To gain the Beverage & Food Operations Management qualification candidates will be required to:
+To gain the qualification candidates will be required to:

-Required prior knowledge for course: – WSET® Level 2 in Wine or a similar level of competence.
-An advantage, the WSET® Level 3 in Wines & the HoReCa wine professional
+Required prior knowledge for course: – WSET® Level 2 Award in Wines or a similar level of competence as well as have completed the Advanced Wine Service Techniques course.
+An advantage, the WSET® Level 3 Award in Wines

-Guided learning hours: – It is recommended that the teaching time for the Wine and Beverage List Development module is no less than 6 hours and should be no more than 8 hours.
-You will need to allocate time for self-study and for completion of the research project of approximately 32 hours in total
+Guided learning hours: – It is recommended that the teaching time for the course is no less than 6 hours and should be no more than 8 hours.
+You will need to allocate time for self-study and for completion of the research project of approximately 4 hours in total

-Progression Routes – Upon successful completion of the Advanced Sommelier and the Beverage and Food Operations Management Certificate, the candidate may progress to the following qualifications:
+Progression Routes – Upon successful completion of the Wine list and cellar management course, the candidate may progress to the following qualifications: